 Hosted Login session checking

-To help alleviate this frustration, Hosted Login includes the sid (session_uuid) claim in each identity token it issues.
-For example, if you log on to website A, your decoded identity token will look similar to this:
+(session uuid) claim in each identity token it issues.
+For example, if a user logs on to website A, their decoded identity token will look similar to this:

 {